Gaatchora

 Gaatchora is an Indian Bengali-language drama television series which premiered on 20 December 2021 on Star Jalsha.
 It is produced by Snigdha Basu and Sani Ghose Ray under the banner of Acropoliis Entertainment.
-It features an ensemble cast of Solanki Roy Gourab Chatterjee, Rohan Khan, Sriparna Roy, Anindya Chatterjee, Shreema Bhattacherjee, Riaz Laskar, Anushka Goswami, Katha Chakraborty, Arya Dasgupta, and Somashri Bhattacharya.
+It features an ensemble cast of Solanki Roy Gourab Chatterjee, Sriparna Roy, Anindya Chatterjee, Shreema Bhattacherjee, Riaz Laskar, Anushka Goswami, Katha Chakraborty, Arya Dasgupta, and Somashri Bhattacharya.

 Plot

 The story begins by focusing on three middle-class sisters – Khori, Dyuti and Boni whose fates get tied with those of the rich Singha Roy brothers – Riddhiman, Rahul and Kunal.
 The story then shows the balance of the newlywed couples in their relationship, including family, love and responsibilities.

 The story starts with Chandra (a greedy woman), a mother who wishes that one day her three daughters would marry into a wealthy family.
 But whose bond will form with whom, the decision lies in the hands of God.

 On Jagadhatri Puja, the extravaganza begins.
 The famed diamond merchants, the Singha Roys, observe Jagadhatri Puja every year.
 Khori, the second daughter of Chandra, has been given the task of decorating the entire Puja this year.
 The three sisters reside with their parents, and their mother hopes that her daughters will marry into a prosperous household.
 Because of Khori's artistic talent, Chandra intends to accompany her daughters to the Singha Roy house.
 Her first daughter Dyuti is a greedy, selfish gold-digger.
 Because her mother pampers her, she turned out to be a spoilt, unlike her other two sisters who are good and well-mannered by nature.
 She is opportunistic by nature and often lies to get what she wants, just like her mother.

 Chandra's second daughter, Khori is a pretty, intelligent, kind and talented hardworking artist.
 She is an independent, outspoken and no-nonsense girl who everyone adores.
 She manages her father's art shop (Doshokarma Bhandar).
 Her artwork is very famous around the town.
 Even though she is very young, she has taken up all her household responsibilities.
 She loves her sisters more than anything.
 She sacrificed her art career for her sister Dyuti, even though she was more talented, intelligent and educated than Dyuti, who is very dull in everything.

 On the other hand, Banishika, aka Boni, is a tomboy who loves sports and biking.
 She is the youngest daughter.
 She studies in college.
 Just like Khori, she is outspoken and brave.
 She always supports and stands beside Khori, and her family in times of need.